-I have worked with heterosexual, same-sex and gender-diverse couples, some early in their lives as a couple.
-I have also worked with couples with highly conflicted relationships, uncertain of their futures, or whether resolution of their difficulties was even possible.
+I work with heterosexual, same-sex and gender-diverse couples, some early in their lives as a couple.
+I also work with couples with highly conflicted relationships, uncertain of their futures, or whether resolution of their difficulties was even possible.

 Whatever your needs or circumstance, I would be happy to speak with you by telephone, and answer any questions you might have, or arrange a preliminary appointment.
 Generally, I like to meet with a couple for an initial 1.5 hour session to become as acquainted as possible with their situation.